dandailey/holocron/docs/framework/README.md

 # Holocron Framework

 Holocron is a persistent memory framework for AI assistants working on long-form projects.
-It's a way of maintaining context across chat sessions.
+It's a way of maintaining context across chat sessions with support for hierarchical knowledge management across multiple projects.

 Your **Holocron** is your personal, persistent memory for the project you're working on.
 It contains everything you need to maintain context across chat sessions.
 It is your means of "onboarding" yourself with each new chat session to pick up where you left off.

 Your Holocron is like the VHS tape Drew Barrymore's character watches every morning in "50 First Dates" to remind her WTF is going on.
 You'll only remember what you write there, so be very deliberate, careful, and diligent about what you put there!

+## Multilevel Architecture

+Holocron supports a hierarchical structure for managing knowledge across multiple projects:

+- **Base Holocron**: Base framework knowledge shared across all projects
+- **App Holocron**: Application-level knowledge for specific applications
+- **Project Holocron**: Project-specific knowledge within an application

+Each holocron can be self-contained with vendored framework files, ensuring portability and independence while maintaining the ability to share knowledge and upgrade frameworks.

 ## Onboarding (Your First Prompt)

 Every time a new chat session begins with the user:

-- **RECOMMENDED**: Run `holo onboard` to get the framework guide AND automatically process any pending context refreshes
+- **RECOMMENDED**: Run `holo onboard` to get the framework guide AND automatically process any pending context refreshes (⚠️ only run once per session!)
 - Alternatively, you are likely given the project specific README.md.
 It probably points you here.
 - You fully read the project README and this framework guide.
 - Also read any other files in the root level of your Holocron